Who May Apply

 What We Fund

 The Foundation funds research that is innovative and aggressive.
 We encourage partnerships and collaborative efforts in proposing initiatives to fill gaps not currently being investigated and that involve novel approaches.
 The research must be of high scientific merit.
-The Foundation does NOT provide funds for support groups, education initiatives, medical equipment, or capital projects.
 The Foundation will fund up to 10% in indirect costs.

 The next proposal deadline is August 14, 2015.
-Applications will be available through our online grant software beginning on May 1, 2015 (online link available on ALS “Grant Application” page).
+Applications are available through our online grant software (online link available on ALS “Grant Application” page).
 Proposals will be reviewed in November 2015 and distribution of awards will be made prior to the end of December 2015.

 Applications are reviewed by an Advisory Committee comprised of scientific researchers, neurologists, and others who have had close relationships with friends and family members afflicted with ALS.
 The Advisory Committee makes funding recommendations to the Foundation’s Trustees who make the final funding decisions.
 Advisory Committee Members include: